dalesgit/zettelkasten/proper-12-draft-3.md

 ### There's a fun book, almost a children's book, that came out about 30 years ago with the title *Good Goats; healing our image of God*.
 Perhaps I liked it because I like goats, having raised them for a while in my twenties.
 I have harbored a resistance to the traditional interpretations of that parable in the gospel of Matthew about the goats and the sheep.
 It seems to imply that sheep are good and goats are bad. [^1]

-This simple book seeks to illustrate that when we are able to change our image of God from a judgmental one -- even a punishing one -- to an image of a God who loves, the result will be healing.
+This simple book seeks to illustrate that when we are able to change our image of God from a judgmental one -- even a punishing one -- to an image of a God who loves us, the result will be healing.

 For example some different images of God that we carry with us might be: